Times Like These (Foo Fighters song): In media

 The acoustic version of this song was used in episode 20 of season 4 ("The Birth and Death of the Day") of One Tree Hill during the graduation scene, which is also when Haley's water breaks.

 This is also used as the theme song for a video montage showing memorable past goals at Turf Moor for all of Burnley FC's home games from 2009 to the present.

 It was used by George W. Bush for his 2004 re-election campaign without the band's knowledge.
 "That was weird," Grohl remarked.
 "And to me it just seemed like a pretty good example of how completely out of touch he was.
 You read those lyrics: they're about hope and love and compassion.
 And look at his administration: war and fear and death.
 It was laughable.
 You couldn't have picked a worse song.
 That's why I jumped on the John Kerry campaign.
 I thought, 'I guess the right thing to do is to go play the song where it's needed – where it makes sense.'"

 The acoustic version was used at the end of episode 21 ("Coalition of the Willing") of the American television series Jericho.

-The acoustic version was used by the Calgary Flames during their 2003–04 NHL season cup run, for their opening.
+The acoustic version was used by the Calgary Flames as their opening during the team's 2003–04 NHL season cup run.

 It was released as a Rock Band and Rock Band 2 DLC track on Xbox Live and PSN on December 23, 2008.

 It was featured in the 2003 film American Wedding.

 The song has also been featured in the trailer for the 2006 sports-comedy The Benchwarmers.

 The song and the acoustic version were both featured in the 2012 ESPY Awards in a montage to commemorate the past 20 years in sports.

-"Times Like These" was featured in the 2007 annual WWE Tribute to the Troops.
+The song was featured in the 2007 annual WWE Tribute to the Troops.

 The Washington Nationals Radio Network plays part of the track as the bridge to the post-game show after any game the Nationals win.

-An acoustic cover version of the song appears in a Sprint/T-Mobile commercial as of March 2020.

 The Seattle Kraken of the NHL use the song when they win games at Climate Pledge Arena.